gobridge/redirector/README.md

 # redirector

-This app exists to issues redirects to target destinations for things like Gobridge's website (hosted as a markdown file on github) and the slack invite URL.
+This app exists to issue redirects to target destinations for things like Gobridge's website (hosted as a markdown file on github) and the slack invite URL.
 Heroku provides https termination via [ACM](https://devcenter.heroku.com/articles/automated-certificate-management).

 # Heroku Setup